binh-bk/air-quality-analysis/README.md

       <img src="img/2020Aug-PM25-selected.png"/>
     </p>

-  - and if you are curious about the full name of each paramter, here it is.
+  - and if you are curious about the full name of each parameter, here it is.
 Note that in the final version of CSV data, all temperature was converted from Kelvin (K) to Celsius (C).
    ```
    {'TQV': 'total_precipitable_water_vapor, kg m-2',
    'T2MDEW': 'dew_point_temperature_at_2_m, K',